ProkopRandacek/rendering/readme.md

 - Shape transformation control from C (rn hardcoded in GLSL)
 - Maybe better animation control from C
 - `#import`s seems to be messy
-- Maybe switch to make instead of cmake
 - Split fragment shader into multiple parts

 see `archtecture.md` for explanation what every file does.